-Week 4: Berlin, dynamic city: 100 years of change.
+Week 3: Berlin, dynamic city: 100 years of change.

-Brief introduction history of the last 100 years in Berlin with a focus on immigration.
+Brief introduction history of the last 100 years in Berlin focused on immigration.
 Presentation of an interactive map of the demographics and how they changed through the last century.

 Göktürk, D., Gramling, D., & Kaes, A. (2007).
 Germany in transit: Nation and migration, 1955-2005.
 In Germany in Transit Nation and Migration 1955-2005 University of California Press. - chapter about guest arbeiter.